 Hulu + Live TV

 Subscribers to Hulu’s Live TV package will have access to both NBC and USA Network's broadcast coverage of the Winter Olympic Games.
 Hulu + Live TV packages start at $70 per month.

 FuboTV provides access to NBC along with 100+ other channels (pending regional restrictions), including ABC, CBS, FOX and ESPN.
 You also get access to 250 hours of cloud DVR space to record what you want and watch later on your own time.
 FuboTV plans start at $65 monthly, but you can try the service for free for seven days.

 Sling TV is an app-based TV service that lets you stream both live TV and on-demand content.
-Sling TV’s Blue Plan offers access to NBC along with USA, Bravo, NBC Sports Network, Syfy and more.
-Sling TV plans start at $25 monthly for new customers, but you can try the service for free for three days.
+Sling TV’s Blue Plan offers access to Pro Football, like the FIFA World Cup, as well as access to NBC, USA, Bravo, NBC Sports Network, Syfy and more.
+The Blue Plan costs $40 per month, but new customers can get half off their first month of service.